Jean-Olivier Zirignon

-Jean-Olivier Zirignon (born 27 April 1971 in Abidjan) is a Côte d'Ivoire (Ivory Coast) sprinter who specialized in the 100 metres.
+Jean-Olivier Zirignon (born 27 April 1971) is a Côte d'Ivoire (Ivory Coast) sprinter who specialized in the 100 metres.
 He finished seventh in 4 x 100 metres relay at the 1993 World Championships, together with teammates Ouattara Lagazane, Frank Waota and Ibrahim Meité.

 On the individual level, Zirignon won a silver medal at the 1993 African Championships and a gold medal at the 1997 Jeux de la Francophonie, the latter in a personal best time of 10.07 seconds.
 This is the current national record.